-First, create some very basic python objects, and call the parse_dsl function or parse_dsl_file function with the file to process, and an object that the DSL is executed with.
+First, create some very basic python objects, and pass a file containing dsltool.
 Here’s a sample recipe DSL for baking:

 author = 'Mom' level = 'Easy' with Instructions('Yummy cookies'): preheat_oven = '375F' with Ingredients: add += '2 1/4 cups', 'flour' add += '1 tsp', 'baking soda' add += '1 tsp', 'salt' add += '1 cup', 'butter' add += '3/4 cup', 'sugar' add += '3/4 cup', 'brown sugar' add += '1 tsp', 'vanilla extract' add += '2', 'eggs' add += '2 cups', 'chocolate chips' add += '1 cup', 'nuts'

 And the implementation to parse that dsl is super simple:

 import dsltool class Ingredients(object): def __init__(self): self._items = @property def add(self): return dsltool.add_to_list(self._items) @add.setter def add(self, value): self._items = value class Instructions(object): preheat_oven = None ingredients = Ingredients steps = Steps def __init__(self, name): self.name = name class Recipe(object): author = None level = None def __init__(self): self.instructions = Instructions if __name__ == '__main__': obj = dsltool.parse_dsl_file('cookies.pydsl', Recipe)